How Steel Tariffs Are Affecting Compact Tractor Prices for 2026

 Why do I see different prices for the same tractor model?

 Equipment that arrived at dealerships before the tariff increases costs less than identical units shipping now.
-A KIOTI CX2510 that’s been in stock since spring reflects old tariff rates; the same model arriving this month reflects current 50% tariffs on its metal content.
-Always ask: “Is this current inventory or incoming stock?”
+A KIOTI CX2510 that's been in stock since early 2025 reflects old tariff rates; the same model arriving today reflects current 50% tariffs on its metal content.
+Always ask: "Is this current inventory or incoming stock?"

 Written by Jeremy Linder